South Rauceby Hall

 South Rauceby Hall, South Rauceby, Lincolnshire, England is a country house dating from the mid-19th century.
 It was designed by William Burn in 1842 for Anthony Peacock Willson.
-Inherited by the Cracroft-Amcotts family, it remains a private home.
+Inherited by the Cracroft-Amcotts family, it remains a private house.
 It is a Grade II listed building.

 History

 South Rauceby Hall, often simply Rauceby Hall, is built on the site of an earlier house.
 The present building was commissioned in 1842 by Anthony Peacock Willson, a local banker, on his acquiring the Rauceby estate in 1842.
 He engaged William Burn, a Scottish architect with a large country house practice.
 Burn had already undertaken work in Lincolnshire, at Stoke Rochford Hall, and at Harlaxton Manor, and was to continue his work in the county at Revesby Abbey.
 Following the death of Willson, and of his four unmarried and childless sons, the house was inherited in 1931 by a distant relative, John Cracroft-Amcotts.
 In the 1940s, Neville Henderson, a relative of the Cracroft-Amcotts, and British ambassador to Berlin in the years immediately prior to the outbreak of the Second World War, lived at the house, writing his memoir, Failure of a Mission: Berlin 1937–1939, while in residence.
 South Rauceby Hall remains in the ownership of the Cracroft-Amcotts family and is not open to the public.
 The park is occasionally accessible.